Azure/CARML-Learn/docs/wiki/Lab 5 - Extend test coverage.md

 # Step 7 - Test the deployment

-You will now manually test the deployment, verifying it's using both parameter files.
+You will now manually test the deployment, verifying it's template using both parameter files.

 1. On GitHub, go to Actions